Closing day consists of a final walkthrough and settlement (closing).

 Here’s what you can expect to happen during closing day.

-The purpose of a final walk through is to make sure the home is in generally the same condition since the home inspection, free and clear of debris, broom swept cleaned, and any home inspection repairs that were agreed to be made, were actually made.
-Your agent will test all the fixtures, plumbing, appliances, and major systems.
-We also visually inspect the home to make sure the seller did not cause any damage since the home inspection or upon moving out.
+The final walk-through is your last chance to ensure the home is in the agreed-upon condition before closing.
+This includes verifying that the home is free of debris, broom-swept clean, and that any agreed-upon repairs from the home inspection have been completed.
+Your agent will test all fixtures, plumbing, appliances, and major systems, and visually inspect the home for any new damage or defects since the initial inspection or contract date.

 Home Inspection Repairs

-Home inspection repairs will also be verified at the final walk through.
-Invoices and receipts for all home inspection repairs should be provided to the buyers before the final walkthrough.
-If anything is out of order, there are a number of scenarios that can play out including a post settlement contractural addendum that can require repairs after closing, credits for repairs, or settlement can be delayed.
+Home inspection repairs are also verified during the final walk-through.
+Invoices and receipts for these repairs should be provided to the buyers before this walkthrough.
+If any issues arise, several scenarios can occur: a post-settlement contractual addendum may require repairs after closing, credits for repairs might be issued, or the settlement could be delayed.

-On closing day, buyers and sellers, sometimes together and sometimes separately, sign the documents necessary to formally sell a home and transfer the title to the new owner.
-Buyers will also finalize the mortgage documents at this time.
-The closing agent will run the proceedings and prepare all the paperwork ahead of time.
-This agent will move all the money via wire transfers and file the documents with the appropriate government agencies once the closing is completed.
+On closing day, buyers and sellers sign the necessary documents to formally transfer the title from the sellers to the buyers.
+Buyers also finalize their mortgage documents.
+The closing agent oversees the proceedings, prepares the paperwork, manages wire transfers, and files the necessary documents with government agencies once the closing is complete.

-Closing should be a pleasant and fun day.
-Final walkthrough and closing should each take about an hour.
-If you have any questions or concerns, please feel free to reach out to us.
+Closing should be a smooth and positive experience.
+The final walk-through and the closing each typically take about an hour.
+Once we close, the home is yours!
+If you have any questions or concerns, don’t hesitate to reach out to us.

 Khalil El-Ghoul

-Discover our 2.25% Full Service Listings and Buyer Rebates.
+Discover our 2.25% Full Service Listings and alternative commission models for home buyers.
 Khalil is dedicated to guiding home buyers and sellers with expert advice and objective information.
 For professional real estate assistance, text Khalil at 571-235-4821 or email khalil@glasshousere.com today.